anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Telemetry status handling (registrar-agent - domain registrar) {#exchanges_uc2_4}

-The following description requires that the registrar-agent has collected the status objects from the pledge.
+The following description requires that the registrar-agent has collected the status information from the pledge.
-It SHALL provide the status objects to the registrar for further processing.
+It SHALL provide the status information to the registrar for further processing.

 Preconditions in addition to {{exchanges_uc2_2}}:

-* Registrar-agent: possesses voucher status and enroll status objects from pledge.
+* Registrar-agent: possesses voucher status and enroll status from pledge.

 ~~~~
 +-----------+    +-----------+   +--------+   +---------+